selwynpolit/d9book/book/config.md

 If you change the site name (for example) by mistake and want to restore it , you can re-import the values from the last export.

-First check what changed with `drush cst` then use `drush cim` to restore the config to it's previous glory. `cim` is short for `config:import`.
+First check what changed with `drush cst` then use `drush cim -y` to restore the config to it's previous glory. `cim` is short for `config:import`.

 Drupal cleverly notices which config items have changed and loads only those changes into the database.